- Manhasset Union Free School District

 The Board condemns and strictly prohibits all forms of discrimination, such as harassment, hazing, intimidation and bullying, whether in person, in print or electronically, on school grounds, school buses and at all school-sponsored activities, programs and events, including those that take place at locations outside the District.

 Prevention is the cornerstone of the District’s effort to address bullying and harassment.
-The components of such an effort may involve the following:
+The components of such an effort may involve:

 2. Learning about and identifying the early warning signs and precursor behaviors that may lead to bullying.